GeorginaCarlisle/wild-sliding-puzzles-p2/README.md

 ### Future Features

-The following project requirement and associated features has not yet been met, please note this was always planned for future installments (see the structure plane):
+The following project requirement and associated features has not yet been met, please note this was always planned for future installments (see the scope plane):
 - Option for sound effects and/or music to accompany the game
   - 20. Celebratory audio to play on completion of the puzzle
   - 22. Positive sound effect/slide sound effect on clicking a movable tile.
 Negative sound effect on clicking an immovable tile.
 User control to mute
 [Return to contents list](#contents)
   - 23. Background music.
 User control to play

 The following features are to be included in future installments and further build on project requirements that have already been met.
-With one exception (12), all were planned for future installments (see the structure plane):
+With one exception (12), all were planned for future installments (see the scope plane):
 - 12. Hovering over a movable tile will give feedback to the user to indicate it can be moved.
 This was planned for the first installment, however on balancing the time and code needed to add this feature against the increase in user values it was decided to leave it until future releases.
 - 14. Keyboard arrows can be used to slide a tile corresponding to the direction of arrow pressed.
 - 15. Clicking a keyboard arrow that doesn’t correspond to a movable tile will give feedback to indicate it cannot be moved.